sxjack/uav_electronic_ids/id_scanner/README.md

 The U8g2 library was used to drive the SH1106.
 The TFT_eSPI library was used to drive the ST7735.

-Requires opendroneid.c, opendroneid.h and odid_wifi.h from https://github.com/opendroneid.
-A modified version of wifi.c is used.
+Requires opendroneid.c, opendroneid.h, odid_wifi.h and wifi.c from https://github.com/opendroneid.

 * Libraries
   * https://github.com/olikraus/u8g2